TalkStats/R_recommendations/README.md

 It's more than blogging.
 It's a full web hosting capability.
 If you have your own domain name you can even use that and GitHub hosts for free.
-Here's an example of a simple page where I house afew things:
+Here's an example of a simple page where I house a few things:

 -   <http://trinker.github.io/card/contact>
 -   <http://trinker.github.io/hlm/#1>